amarbajric/EBUSA-AIM17/README.md

  - **GUI-Dev:** Development project for the Angular 2 execution platform frontend (With some dev tools, with node server backend).
  - **GUI:** Production project for the Angular 2 execution platform frontend (minified, uglified, with Spring Boot backend).
  - **ModellingPlatform-Dev:** Development project for the Angular 1 modelling platform frontend (with node server backend).
  - **ModellingPlatform:** Production project for the Angular 1 modelling platform frontend (with Spring Boot backend).
  > A new version of the S-BPM modelling platform is available [here](https://github.com/mkolodiy/s-bpm-modeler).

+## Further Development - EBUSA AIM17
+The project hosted in this repository is a fork of the original project, where the intention was to build a S-BPM Modelling and Execution Platform.
+This fork however, aims to extend the platform by adding process-store functionality.
+This should allow for searching, buying, selling, reviewing and executing processes from the store(=market).
+Furthermore, organizations should be allowed to register and invite employees (as users) to the platform, and to give them different roles and rules.

 ## Tutorial Videos
 [ModellingPlatform](https://youtu.be/3gJXmBRKWNo)